heroalone/Garfield/README.md

 ...
 ```

-**Note:** The program by default treats negative values as missing ("NA"） and corresponding samples are removed in further analysis, which can be retaind with "--keep_negative 0".
+**Note:** The program by default treats negative values as missing ("NA"） and corresponding samples are removed in further analysis, which can be retaind with `--keep_negative 0`.

 It is highly recommended to remove all missing phenotypes in advance and it is necessarily to maintain sample order between genotype and phenotype files.